wing5wong/artisan-whs-static/source/_board_members/mrs-noeline-kennedy.md

 ---
-title: Noeline Kennedy
+title: Dale Morpeth
 category: Also in Attendance
 ---
-I have held the position of Bursar at Wanganui High School since 1997.
-I am responsible for the financial management services of the school, including financial reporting and budgeting.
-In addition, a component of my role is payroll management and overall responsibility for the school’s support staff.
+I have held the position of Bursar at Whanganui High School since December 2021 having previously undertaken a finance support role at the school for the past 11 years.

+I am responsible for the financial management  of the school, along with payroll management,  overall responsibility for the school’s support staff and oversight of the Property Department.

-Over a number of years the Board has opted not to have a Finance Sub-committee, and therefore I attend Board meeting in a support role, to present monthly financial reports.
+The Board has recently formed a Finance Sub-Committee, and I attend Board meetings in a support role, to present monthly financial reports.

-I hold a Diploma of Business from Wanganui UCOL.
-I have a number of interests but enjoy first and foremost, my family, friends and holidaying.
+I hold a 'NZ Diploma in Business' qualification.
+My interests include supporting my family and their sporting pursuits, undertaking DIY projects and exploring new places with our caravan.